tomasz90/recruitment-task/README.md

 ## Technology Stack

-- Main code implemented in Java
+- Main code implemented in Java + Springboot
 - Tests implemented in Groovy using Spock + WireMock
 - Buildable using Gradle